humphreyaddy/clusterflow/README.md

 Transmission cluster detection pipeline that fuses whole-genome sequencing (WGS) data with epidemiological metadata using graph-theoretic algorithms and parallel computing.

-Supersedes the K-means + SNP-chain approach of [SNP2Cluster](https://github.com/stanikae/SNP2Cluster) by introducing Leiden community detection, spectral clustering, temporal DAGs, centrality-based index case identification, and a real-time streaming mode with a live surveillance dashboard.
+We are introducing Leiden community detection, spectral clustering, temporal DAGs, centrality-based index case identification, and a real-time streaming mode with a live surveillance dashboard.